akanchi/mpegts/README.md

 # mpegts
-A simple implement of mpegts(include muxer and demuxer)
+A simple implementation of mpegts(including muxer and demuxer)

 # Usage